Robust deep learning-based semantic organ segmentation in hyperspectral images: Introduction

-To address this gap in the literature, this paper investigates the following research questions: \begin{enumerate} \item What is an adequate representation of \ac{hsi} data for neural network-based fully automated organ segmentation?
-Specifically, what is the optimal granularity of the data (pixels \textit{vs.} superpixels \textit{vs.} patches \textit{vs.} full images) with respect to segmentation quality, the required number of training cases and the capability to generalize towards unseen individuals? \item Is there a benefit of using \ac{hsi} data compared to RGB data and processed \ac{hsi} data (e.g. tissue parameter estimations) when performing semantic organ segmentation? \end{enumerate}
+To address this gap in the literature, this paper investigates the following research questions (cf. \autoref{fig:intro} for an overview): \begin{enumerate}[noitemsep] \item What is an adequate representation of \ac{hsi} data for neural network-based fully automated organ segmentation?
+Specifically, what is the optimal granularity of the data (pixels \textit{vs.} superpixels \textit{vs.} patches \textit{vs.} full images) with respect to segmentation quality, the required number of training cases and the capability to generalize towards \varGeneralizationPhrasingS? \item Is there a benefit of using \ac{hsi} data compared to RGB data and processed \ac{hsi} data (e.g. tissue parameter estimations) when performing semantic organ segmentation? \end{enumerate}

 The remainder of this paper is structured as follows: After presenting the related work in \autoref{sec:related_work}, we describe our \ac{hsi} data set and approach to semantic organ segmentation in \autoref{sec:methods}.
 The performed experiments and results are presented in \autoref{sec:experiments} and summarized and discussed in \autoref{sec:discussion}.